How is HSV-2 Transmitted Non Sexually?

 HSV-2 is transmitted through direct contact of areas on the skin with herpes that have no visible sores.
 It can also be spread through the mucous membranes of the vagina, anus and mouth.
 The virus infects and reproduces on the epithelial cells of these areas, and is then shed into the surrounding area.
 Once the herpes virus reaches the mucous membrane, it usually lays dormant in the genital or anal area or in the mouth for months or even years before the first outbreak.

-See also: Is It Safe to Have Sex in a Pool?
+See also: How Long to Wait to Have Sex After a Hysterectomy

 It is possible to get genital herpes through oral or anal sex, and it can be passed through unprotected intercourse with any partner (CDC, 2022).
 You can also pass the herpes virus to others by sharing towels, bathing products, bed linens, silverware, faucet handles and eating utensils that may have come into contact with an infected person’s bodily fluids or open sores.